omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ## **JavaScript runtime and engine**

-A JavaScript runtime is like a big box that includes all the things we need in ourder to use JavaScript in a browser.
+A JavaScript runtime is like a big box that includes all the things we need in order to use JavaScript in a browser.
 The heart of any JavaScript runtime, is the JavaScript engine.
 In addition to the engine, JavaScript runtime includes Web APIs.
 A runtime also includes a callback queue.

 A JavaScript **engine** is a program that executes JavaScript code.
 There are a lot of steps in doing so.
 Every browser has its own JavaScript engine, but the most well-known engine is Google's **V8**.
 Let's dive deeper into the engine's structure.